 Josh and Susan Powell moved from their home state of Washington to Utah at the beginning of 2004.
 Neither had a job lined up, nor did they have a place to live planned.

 Prior to the move, the Powells had worked as live-in managers at a pair of senior living communities.
-They’d run afoul of management at the first, Orchard Park in Yakima, Wash., due in part to excessive absenteeism related to medical treatment.
+They’d run afoul of management at the first, Orchard Park in Yakima, Washington, due in part to excessive absenteeism related to medical treatment.

 That treatment, comprising several months of chiropractic and massage therapy care, had followed a minor car crash on May 12, 2003 in the community of Union Gap, Wash.

-The Union Gap crash occurred as Josh and Susan were driving northbound on an I-82 frontage road called Rudkin Road.
+The Union Gap crash occurred as Josh and Susan Powell were driving northbound on an I-82 frontage road called Rudkin Road.

 Another motorist who was behind the Powells had glanced away from the road for a brief moment.
 Bob Powers told Cold he recalled looking back to see the minivan stopped in front of him, for no apparent reason.